Current Version: 1.1.1

 You can view the Help Book for CalEventer here.

-CalEventer is a Cocoa application, designed for Snow Leopard.
-It is available at the Mac App Store for $0.99.
+CalEventer is a Cocoa application, designed for Mountain Lion (OSX 10.8.x).
+It is available at the Mac App Store for US$0.99.

-Entering multiple dates into an iCal calendar is a cinch when those dates can be expressed in a nice, neat, repeating pattern.
-Unfortunately, when multiple dates DON'T have a clean repeat pattern, cutting and pasting Event Data in iCal is an absolute nightmare!
+Entering multiple dates into your Calendar is a cinch when those dates can be expressed in a nice, neat, repeating pattern.
+Unfortunately, when multiple dates DON'T have a clean repeat pattern, cutting and pasting Event Data in Apple's Calendar Application is an absolute nightmare!

 OddCal is here to solve those dilemmas.
-Via the simple, intuitive interface (Click for screenshots), you can choose as many dates as you like, and assign the same Event Title (with or without a Location or a Note) to all of them.
+Via the simple, intuitive interface (Click for screenshots), you can choose as many dates as you like, and assign the same Event Title (with or without a Location, Alarm, or a Note) to all of them.
 Events can have Start and End times, or be marked as All Day.
-And yes, you can choose any iCal calendar you want, or create a new one on the fly.
+And yes, you can choose any calendar in your Calendar application you want (as long as you have write privileges), or create a new one on the fly.

-Due to popular request, OddCal (version 2.0.0) now has the ability to generate Unique Events.
+You also have the option to generate Unique Events.
 Every date you place into the Date List can have its own Title, Location, Note, and Start/End times.
 You can have an array of Events that only differ slightly from each other, and have your calendar updated in no time.
-Version 2.0.0 also has the ability to add Alarms to your Events.

 When you need to have sequential numbers as part of your Event Title, OddCal makes that a cinch as well.
 You, the user, exercise FULL control over the process: you choose the Tag, the starting number, and the step interval.
 OddCal then generates your Events, and they are all numbered as you ordered them.
 After the first usage, you'll wonder how you ever managed without it!